lunohodov/astrophotography/projects/ngc-7000/README.md

 ## Image Acquisition

-Images are acquired in traveller-mode on a Bortle-3 site.
+I acquired the imaged in traveller-mode on a Bortle-3 site.

 Telescope Specification: